ZayniBaloch/python-practice/readme.md

 **grade_report.py** - Built this student grade analyzer that takes names and grades, then spits out averages and pass/fail status.
 Nothing fancy, just solid fundamentals with lists and loops.

 **ceaser_cipher.py** - Created my own Caesar cipher!
 You know, the classic encryption where you shift letters?
 Mine works with the whole alphabet and handles spaces and punctuation gracefully.
-And i also added decryption function there
+And i added decryption function there
+- added brute force decryption without shift

 ## The Big Picture